 One such programme is the Green Maritime Methanol (GMM) project.
 It ran from January 2019 to December 2020 and was supported by TKI Maritime and The Netherlands Ministry of Economic Affairs.

 Thirty partners investigated the application of methanol as an energy carrier for shipping by studying technical and operational effects, the economic and environmental viability, and how these impact different shipping applications.
-With its experience and expertise as a shipyard, IHC participated in the dredger design study.
+With its experience and expertise as a shipyard, Royal IHC participated in the dredger design study.